Guide to Electrical Cable Types: Romex, MC, THHN & More

 - What is the main difference in Romex vs MC cable installation?

 - The primary difference is protection and grounding.
-Romex wire (NM-B) is used in wood-frame construction and must be protected from physical damage.
-MC cable has its own metallic armor for protection and is required in many commercial settings.
-MC installation also requires specific fittings (mc connectors) to terminate the cable and bond the metal sheath, whereas Romex uses simple plastic or metal connectors.
+Romex wire (NM-B) is used in wood-frame construction and must be protected from physical damage; it is a nonmetallic-sheathed assembly.
+MC cable has a metallic sheath for physical and mechanical protection and, depending on construction, may include a separate equipment grounding conductor or rely on the metal sheath for grounding.
+MC installation also requires listed fittings (mc connectors) to terminate the cable and maintain the grounding path as required, whereas Romex uses approved cable clamps or NM connectors into boxes.

 - When should I use UF-B cable instead of standard Romex wire?

 - You must use UF-B cable (Underground Feeder) for any application involving direct burial in the ground or in wet/damp locations where standard romex cable is not permitted.
-This includes outdoor runs to sheds, landscape lighting, and pool pumps.
-Its solid, water-impermeable jacket is designed to withstand moisture and soil contact.
+This includes outdoor runs to detached structures, landscape lighting, and certain outdoor receptacles where the listing and burial depth requirements are met.
+Its solid, water-resistant jacket and listed construction make it suitable for direct burial use where allowed by the NEC.

 - How does the wire color code identify the neutral wire?